googleapis/google-cloudevents-java/protoc-gen-java-snowpea/README.md

 ## Things to Know

 * This plugin generates a test file per "main" event type
-    * The "main" event type is determined by the protobuf's message "Data" suffix, i.e. generate "MessagePublishedData" and not "PubSubMessage"
+    * Main event types are determined by the data type of Event messages, i.e. "MessagePublishedEvent"
-    * These main event types are found in `data.proto`
+    * These main event types are found in `events.proto`
-    * Generate file name and path ensure the Java package and event type is used: `google/events/cloud/pubsub/v1/data.proto` is converted to `com/google/events/cloud/pubsub/v1/MessagePublishedDataTest.java`
+    * Generate file name and path ensure the Java package and event type is used: `google/events/cloud/pubsub/v1/events.proto` is converted to `com/google/events/cloud/pubsub/v1/MessagePublishedDataTest.java`

 * The binary is defined by the [startup-script.sh](./startup-script.sh) to run the uber-jar
     * It is designed to run from parent directory